StatueFungus/autonomous_driving/README.md

 First of all you need a ROS installation with the Indigo distribution.
 A detailed installation guide for ROS can be found at http://wiki.ros.org

-There are some dependencies requiered to build the project.
+There are some dependencies required to build the project.
-You can either install the manually or by using the [rosdep](http://wiki.ros.org/rosdep)-command from the ros environment.
+You can either install them manually or by using the [rosdep](http://wiki.ros.org/rosdep)-command from the ros environment.

 ## Build project